 Byron is a tiny village located in the state of Michigan.
 With a population of 549 people and two constituent neighborhoods, Byron is the 538th largest community in Michigan.

-Because occupations involving physical labor dominate the local economy, Byron is generally considered to be a blue-collar town.
-39.85% of the Byron workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Byron is a blue-collar town, with 39.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Byron is a village of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Byron who work in office and administrative support (12.26%), teaching (7.66%), and healthcare (7.28%).